timoAnsah/APIs-with-Lambda-API-Gateway/docs/walkthrough/step-by-step.md

 - Ensure the default region where the Lambda Function is created

-Lambda Proxy Integration is a setting that simplifies the connection between API Gateway & Lambda Funtion When users interact with a website, a request for data from the database goes straigh to the API Gateway.
+Lambda Proxy Integration is a setting that simplifies the connection between API Gateway & Lambda Funtion When users interact with a website, a request for data from the database goes straight to the API Gateway.
 This request contains multiple parts like headers, query & path parameters & more The API Gateway breaks down the request & formats it in a way the Lambda Funtion can process.
 Lambda returns a response, API Gateway needs to map the response back into a format expected by the User.